RocketMan/zookeeper/README.md

     mysql> `GRANT USAGE ON *.* TO 'zkuser'@'localhost' IDENTIFIED BY 'zkpass';`

+    mysql> `GRANT ALL PRIVILEGES ON zkdb.* TO 'zkuser'@'localhost';`

     where *zkdb* is your database name.  *zkuser* and *zkpass* are your choosen username and password, respectively. (*zkpass* is just an example; please use a strong password.)

     Pay close attention to the single tick marks ('); they are required.

-4. Grant all privileges on the zookeeper database to the user created above:

-    mysql> `GRANT ALL PRIVILEGES ON zkdb.* TO 'zkuser'@'localhost';`

-5. Populate the new database.
+4. Populate the new database.
 You may populate the database from a backup, or install a clean database instance.

     a.
 Populate the database from a backup: